- Published: 29 - 05 - 20

 So I know what you’re thinking.
 You’re wondering why - given our views at Tharsus on data hording - I am writing about such obvious gluttony with apparent approval.

 Well, let’s pick up again with our F1 driver and his misbehaving engine.
 The data from each lap is transmitted back to pit wall where engineers use data visualisation tools to overlay this with simulation results to look for anomalies.
-Within minutes they work out the fault is a result of electrical interference with an engine management sensor.
-It’s being caused by electro-magnetic interference caused by an underground train system beneath the track.
+Within minutes they work out the fault is the result of interference with an engine management sensor.
+It’s being caused by an electro-magnetic charge emitting from an underground train system passing beneath the track.
 The car is pitted, the sensor shielded and the problem is solved.

 Here at Tharsus we’re drawing parallels with our data colleagues in F1.